Skip to main content

 • Walk around the trailer and check all lights

-• Verify hitch is locked and safety chains are crossed under the tongue
+• Verify hitch ball is locked and safety chains are crossed under the tongue

 • Check tire pressure on car and trailer